Master of Business Analytics

 In addition to the list above, attendees of some recruitment events and conferences where MIT Sloan is present may qualify for an application fee waiver.
 If you are in attendance at one of these events, you will be notified at the conclusion of the event and the payment section of your application will reflect the waiver automatically.

-Please note that all fee waiver requests must be submitted at least ONE week before the application deadline and we cannot grant retroactive fee waivers if the application fee has already been paid online.
+Please note that we cannot grant retroactive fee waivers if the application fee has already been paid online.
+If you are submitting a request, please wait to hear back from us.

 How do MBAn students finance their education?